danwerner21/UniFLEX/Software/Kernels/uf_63_iop/README.md

 NOTE: if you have enabled tty's 9 and above and you boot a non_IOP kernel, init will keep trying to get those working (need to fix /etc/init).
 Edit /etc/ttylist to switch of those tty's and reboot.

+IOPHEX_N is the 'latest' version that works corrctly.
+In RAM, that is.
+You need to use a monitor ROM in the IOP board and load this hexfile via the monitor serial device.